tlindsay42/ArmorPowerShell/docs/cmd_reset.rst

 REMARKS
-    To see the examples, type: "get-help Reset-ArmorVM -examples".
+    To see the examples, type: "get-help Reset-ArmorCompleteVM -examples".
-    For more information, type: "get-help Reset-ArmorVM -detailed".
+    For more information, type: "get-help Reset-ArmorCompleteVM -detailed".
-    For technical information, type: "get-help Reset-ArmorVM -full".
+    For technical information, type: "get-help Reset-ArmorCompleteVM -full".
-    For online help, type: "get-help Reset-ArmorVM -online"
+    For online help, type: "get-help Reset-ArmorCompleteVM -online"